 Because of this, don’t expect to buy an entirely new system just because a slightly faster processor or video card is released.
-Be sure to check your new component’s compatibility list against your existing computer before buying, but know that physical barriers such as different socket or slot shapes will be years apart as far as purchase requirements are concerned.
+Be sure to check your new component’s compatibility list against your existing computer before buying, but know that physical barriers such as a different socket or slot shapes will be years apart as far as purchase requirements are concerned.

 There are times where full system overhauls are necessary.
-Processor socket types have historically been the biggest game changer when it comes to computer design, since a CPU socket change means adding a new motherboard.
+Processor socket types have historically been the biggest game-changer when it comes to computer design since a CPU socket change means adding a new motherboard.

 Random Access Memory or RAM is another component that leads to full system upgrades.
 RAM generations have a lot of changes, but the physical notch that prevents generation mismatching requires a new video card.

 In 2019, the difference between current and previous generation motherboards means a new CPU socket for Intel and AMD processors, as well as a new memory slot for the DDR (Double Data Rate 4) memory standard.
 There are certain motherboards that mix previous and current generation CPU sockets and memory slots, but at the moment it’s wise to upgrade CPU, memory, and motherboard together.